There is no doubt that people differ in levels of expertise and performance in various fields that most consider to be very difficult…

 … music, art, sports, chess, math, physics… to name but a few.

-But there is a pervasive belief is that there are a rare few individuals who “have it” and a vast majority of ordinary people who “don’t”.
+And there is a widespread belief that there are a rare few individuals who “have it” and a vast majority of ordinary people who “don’t”.

-To illustrate the point, consider this.
-Mozart is held up as an exemplar of the truly gifted prodigy, the “proof” that you either have it or you don’t.
-But the lesser-known fact is that Mozart was born into a richly musical and privileged household.
+To illustrate the point, consider this: Mozart is held up as an exemplar of the truly gifted prodigy, the “proof” that you either have it or you don’t.
+But the lesser-known fact is that he was born into a richly musical and privileged household.
 Wolfgang Amadeus was born special, but there is absolutely no doubt that was he was also raised special.

 - It is a mistake to define “talent” only in terms of performance rather than potential.
 Performance is easy to see, but seeing potential takes love and commitment.
 Perhaps that is why “talent” seems so rare.

 - It is a mistake to define “talent” only in terms of narrowly-defined capabilities rather than a view of the whole person.
-What is the fruit of categorizing people based on an IQ test?
+What, for example, is the fruit of categorizing people based on an IQ test?

 - It is a mistake to define “talent” only in terms of observable skills rather than character traits.
-Why are curiosity, enthusiasm, industry, sensitivity, passion, empathy, discipline, courage, perseverance, love, honesty, kindness, compassion, and optimism not considered talents?
-Are these not what the world needs most?
+Why are curiosity, enthusiasm, industry, sensitivity, passion, empathy, discipline, courage, perseverance, honesty, kindness, compassion, and optimism not considered talents?

 - It is a mistake to use the word “talent” to discount or diminish the hard-won accomplishments of successful people.